Package 'prismatic'

 col

-a color object or vector of any of the three kinds of R color specifications, i.e., either a color name (as listed by colors()), a hexadecimal string of the form "#rrggbb" or "#rrggbbaa" (see rgb), or a positive integer i meaning palette()[i].
+A colors object (see color()) or a vector of any of the three kinds of R color specifications, i.e., either a color name (as listed by grDevices::colors()), a hexadecimal string (see col2rgb()), or a positive integer i meaning grDevices::palette()[i].

 h

-Expression to modify the hue of 'col'
+Expression to modify the hue of col.

 c

-Expression to modify the chroma of 'col'
+Expression to modify the chroma of col.

 l

-Expression to modify the luminance of 'col'
+Expression to modify the luminance of col.

 Details